 1937 crepe prints- saturated colors

-Pongee: Silk pongee, also called tissue silk or Japanese silk, was a lightly textured fine silk most often used in lingerie, pajamas, blouses, Japanese kimonos, and robes.
+Pongee: Silk pongee, also called tissue silk or Japanese silk, was a lightly textured fine silk most often used in lingerie, pajamas, blouses, Japanese kimonos, robes and springtime dresses.
 Cotton pongee was also available but not as fine as silk.
 Solid colors in light pastels and pretty prints made this a dreamy fabric for the boudoir.

 Silk Pongee Print